dvoiss/literallytoast/README.md

 ### Features:

-* Show a toast, with the message burned into the toast.
+* 🍞🔥 Show a toast, with the message burned into the toast.
-* Play a toaster sound
+* 🔊 Play a toaster sound
-* Feature request?
+* 👍 Feature request?
 Create an issue or pull request!

 ### Road-map:

-* Variation with Jesus image on toast (on road-map)
+* 🙏 Variation with Jesus image on toast
-* Different types of toast (French toast, Avocado?)
+* 🥖 🥐 French toast?
+Different types of toast (🥑 Avocado?)
-* There is no toast queue to set up multiple toasts.
+* 😢 There is no toast queue to set up multiple toasts.
 A toaster class (queue) should be written, the queue should only allow for two toasts because most toasters only handle that (unless you've got 💰)

 Resources used: